Warri Wolves F.C.

-Warri Wolves FC (formerly called NPA FC) is a Nigerian football club formerly run by the Nigeria Port Authority.
-Prior to 2003 the club was based in Warri, Delta State, but moved to Lagos after promotion to the Nigerian Premier League in 2003.
+Warri Wolves Football Club (formerly NPA) is a Nigerian football club.
+Formerly run by the Nigeria Port Authority, the club is based in Warri, but was based in Lagos from 2003-2007, after promotion to the Nigerian Premier League.

 History

-After making the 2001 Super Four play-offs, NPA was relegated by three points the next season after winning only 10 of 34 league games.
+After making the 2001 Super Four play-offs, NPA FC was relegated by three points in the next season after winning only 10 of their 34 league games.
 They were promoted again in 2003 after finishing second in Division 2.
 NPA FC ended their 2004/05 season near the bottom of the table and it was announced that 16 of their 40 players would be laid off.
 The team was relegated again after the 2005–06 season, and moved back to Warri in April 2007 after a deal with the government of Delta State.

-The team was renamed "Warri Wolves" at the start of the season and won promotion to the 2009 Premier League Season as champions of Division 1B.
+The team was renamed "Warri Wolves" at the start of the season and won promotion to the 2009 Premier League season as champions of Division 1B.
 Wolves finished with 59 points from 18 wins, five draws and seven losses, scoring 42 goals and conceded 16.
-They were involved in an incident on March 8, 2008 when a pitch invasion after a goalless draw at First Bank FC left seven players and officials injured.
+They were involved in an incident on March 8, 2008, when a pitch invasion after a goalless draw at First Bank FC left seven players and officials injured.
 They played the first part of the 2008–09 season in Oleh because of renovations to the Warri Stadium.

-The Seasiders as they are fondly called are back in Warri City.
-They now play all their matches at the Warri Township Stadium.
+They are fondly back in Warri City and now play home matches at the Warri Township Stadium.